 Salmon parasite Gyrodactylus salaris

-Gyrodactylus salaris is about 0.5 mm long parasite living on the fins, skin and gills of salmon (Salmo salar).
+Gyrodactylus salaris is a parasite, about 0.5 mm long, living on the fins, skin and gills of salmon (Salmo salar).
 It has sharp hooks that it uses to attach itself to the surface of salmon fry.
-The parasite feeds on cells and mucus around the attachment site.
+The parasite feeds on the cells and mucus around the attachment site.
 Both the attachment and feeding disturb the normal function of the skin and gills.
-A mild infection does not harm the fish very much, but in case of more serious infection the mechanical irritation will lead to excessive excretion of mucus.
+A mild infection does not harm the fish very much, but in case of a more serious infection, the mechanical irritation will lead to excessive excretion of mucus.
 The damaged skin is vulnerable to infection and fungal diseases (Saprolegnia).
-Mortality depends on the fry resistance and environmental conditions.

 Gyrodactylus produces live offspring.
-The parasite carries the next generations inside itself, so it can reproduce very fast under favorable conditions.
+The parasite carries the next generations inside itself, so it can reproduce very fast under favourable conditions.

 The parasite is not transmitted to humans or domestic animals, and does not prevent the use of fish for human consumption.

 Gyrodactylus salaris hardly ever causes any symptoms in Finnish fish farms or in wild salmon in the Baltic Sea catchment area.
-Once attached on the skin of wild salmon migrating to Atlantic, the parasite reproduces exponentially and thousands of parasites on the skin cause fluid imbalance and make fish vulnerable to secondary pathogens.
+Once attached to the skin of wild salmon migrating to the Atlantic, the parasite reproduces exponentially and thousands of parasites on the skin cause fluid imbalance and make the fish vulnerable to secondary pathogens.
 Infected salmon have greyish skin and tattered fins.